 Timothy and Florence’s children included Mabel E Roberts, born in 1916 [Birkenhead 1916, 3rd qt] and Florence M. Roberts, born in 1918 [Birkenhead 1918, 2nd qt].
 There was also a son, Edward T. Roberts [b Birkenhead 1920, 2nd qt] who survived no length of time; his death was registered in the previous quarter.

-Tragically all but Timothy died in 1922 [Birkenhead 1922, 2nd qt]; his wife, Florence, then 27, died on 9 April at 98 Littledale Road, of Pulmonary Tuberculosis; her husband, a chief steward in the merchant service, was present at her death, though her death certificate describes him as her father.
-TB was so contagious that children, Mabel, 5, and Florence, 3, almost certainly died from the same terrible disease.
+Tragically all but Timothy died in 1922 [Birkenhead 1922, 2nd qt]; his wife, Florence, then 27, died on 9 April at 98 Littledale Road, of Pulmonary Tuberculosis; her husband, a chief steward in the merchant service, was present at her death.
+The death of Mabel, 5, is registered on the same page and that of Florence, 3, very soon after.
+TB was so contagious that it is likely all died from the same cause.

 Timothy then settled in Australia where, about a year later, on 19 June 1923 at Sydney Register Office, he married Margaret (aka Madge) Purtell.
 I am told she was forty years old, not thirty-three as appears on their marriage certificate; her age at her death in 1973 was recorded as eighty-three.
 The certificate states she was a barmaid, born in Albury, NSW, the daughter of the late Francis Purtell, occupation grazier, and Margaret Harrington.
-Timothy's occupation was still chief steward, merchant service, but that of his father was given as 'master mariner' which seems unlikely; his mother, Margaret (née Harrison), was stated to be dead.
+Timothy's occupation was still chief steward, merchant service, and 'master mariner'; his mother, Margaret (née Harrison), was stated to be dead.

 I believe Timothy had no further children and he died on 4 February 1952 at Royal South Sydney.
 At the time he and Madge were living in Edgehill Road, Botany.
 Timothy and later Madge, were interred at Botany Bay; the location of their grave is given as Roman Catholic FM 25, Grave 165.